 2. Use Disk Utility via macOS Recovery

-If you are attempting this within OS X, the same process with minimal interference from other applications running within the operating system may help this error.
-Boot to macOS Recovery (either by holding Option or Command+R during your system's startup, depending on which your system requires) and attempt the Erase there to rule out other software as a potential source of conflicts.
+If you are receiving this error while you are booted to OS X like normal, the same process within the Recovery Utilities may help.
+Boot to macOS Recovery (either by holding Option or Command+R during your system's startup, depending on which your system requires) and attempt the Erase procedure there to rule out other software as a potential source of conflicts.

 3. Use alternate software or another operating system

 A Disk Utility or OS X variable can be at fault.
-If so, moving to alternate partition management or formatting software, including but not limited to Windows Disk Management, may be a solution.
-If you format the drive in such an environment, and end up using a file system not suited for your needs (such as Windows NTFS when your SSD needs to be Mac OS Extended Journaled), you can typically move the drive back to its intended environment and Erase it again, now successfully after the drive has accepted a format operation elsewhere.
+If so, trying different partitioning or formatting software, including but not limited to Windows Disk Management, may be a solution.
+If you format the drive in such an environment and end up using a file system not suited for your needs (such as Windows NTFS when your SSD needs to be Mac OS Extended Journaled), you can typically move the drive back to your Mac and Erase it again, which should now complete after the drive has accepted a format elsewhere.

-If the methods above are not effective, please contact us for further support.
+If the troubleshooting above is not effective, please contact us for further support.